When is the next live event?

 The tickets are the same price wherever you buy them because we hate it when ticket prices vary.
 You can do us a big favor and buy your tickets in advance online, but we won’t penalize you if you choose to buy them at the door (in fact it saves us the online sales commission).
 If you’re planning on buying tickets at the door, we recommend you bring cash because we’ll be able to process cash purchases much faster than credit card sales, so you won’t have to wait so long.
 Thanks!

 Why have you started charging admission for these events?

 For the first year of Dark Winter Nights we relied on generous professionals donating their time to help us pull off these events.
 To keep this program sustainable, we need to start paying these people for their services.
 We have also outgrown our previous venue (Pioneer Park Civic Center Theater) and our move to Hering Auditorium has greatly increased our capacity but also greatly increased our venue rental fees.
-We’re able to keep ticket prices affordable thanks to support from the University of Alaska College of Liberal Arts Journalism Department and our generous local sponsors: Geek City, Arctic Traveler’s Gift Shop, John Hall’s Alaska Tours, and others!
 If you or your organization would like to help support our mission, please contact us!
 Even a modest contribution helps us out tremendously and we’re happy to publicly thank you for your support.

 Can I buy tickets in person before the event?